 IDRIS WYN JONES

 Idris often points out that his career as a seaman almost ended on his first trip ashore in East Africa.
-The ship was tied up at Mombassa and he decided to go to the cinema as he was barely sixteen years of age, rather than going drinking with the rest of the crew.
+The ship was tied up at Mombassa and he decided to go to the cinema as he was barely sixteen years old, rather than going drinking with the rest of the crew.
 After leaving the cinema late at night, he decided not to wait around for his shipmates, but attempted to get a taxi back to the ship, to no avail.
-As it was only three or four miles away he would walk it despite it being pitch black.
+As it was only three or four miles away he decided to walk it despite it being pitch black.
 Luckily he saw a Royal Naval officer and explained to him that he was a merchant seaman who needed directions back to the port.
 “Are you mad, you will get eaten by lions”, came the reply.
 Idris was told to wait a while, and the officer waved down a Royal Navy lorry and instructed them to give him a lift back to his ship.
 Sure enough, during the drive back Idris saw a couple of lions crossing the road in the headlights.
-Idris and Harry’s sister Lilian lived until recently at Panteg, which is now demolished.
+Until recently Idris and Harry’s sister Lilian lived at Panteg, which is now demolished.